 With customer-centric in mind, your customers are supposed to be served with much respect.
 Imagine you are dining out in a restaurant, do you want to be served by a clumsy waiter?
 Obviously, the answer is a NO-NO. The same thing goes in the digital world as well.
-End customers nowadays are less likely to get in contact with your company personnels.
-With that being said, your mobile apps are acting as the ‘servants’ or ‘bank tellers’ for meeting customers expectations and fulfil their needs in different context, which means on different devices.
+End customers nowadays are less likely to get in contact with your customer service.
+With that being said, your mobile apps are acting as the ‘servants’ or ‘bank tellers’ for meeting customers expectations and fulfill their needs in a different context, which means on different devices.
 To make your customers always delighted, your apps should perform exactly the same way you expected it.

 Put It Into Practice

-Despite in the different business and industry than yours, we at Testdroid always put the highest priority on our customers’ needs and expectations.
-Besides the to-be-announced new UI (take a sneak peek here), our 24/5 support mantra has won a long list of customers and secured us to repeat businesses with them.
+Despite the different business and industry than yours, we at Bitbar always put the highest priority on our customers’ needs and expectations.
+Our 24/5 support mantra has won a long list of customers and secured us to repeat businesses with them.

-Keep in mind, your mobile apps might be great in concept, but a lack of great user interface and a bunch of bugs will lead to a failure eventually.
+Keep in mind, your mobile apps might be great in concept, but a lack of a great user interface and a bunch of bugs will lead to failure eventually.
 It is imperative to make sure that you have built a responsive mobile application to satisfy your customers and that your apps are impeccable on a wide range of devices.
 But remember, when you are trying to build an app to make your customers’ lives easier, you need to make your own life easier too.
-Neither manual testing nor buying hundreds of devices is giving you an easy life.
-Instead, relying on cloud-based mobile app test automation services like Testdroid Cloud can really save your time and efforts, making you feel cozy.
+Neither manual testing nor buying hundreds of devices are giving you an easy life.
+Instead, relying on cloud-based mobile app test automation services like Bitbar Testing can really save your time and efforts, making you feel cozy.